What is obstructive sleep apnea?

 What are the risk factors for obstructive sleep apnea?

-A number of different factors can increase your risk of developing obstructive sleep apnea, including your age, sex and weight.
+A number of different factors can increase your risk of developing OSA, including your age, sex and weight.

 - Anything that may narrow your upper airway: